-Men must wear appropriate business casual pants, shoes, and a collared shirt.
-Women are required to wear appropriate dresses or skirts of reasonable length for a professional setting (e.g., in the medical school or any clinical setting) or slacks with appropriate blouses.
+All students are expected to wear business casual attire appropriate for a professional setting.
 Changing areas and lockers are provided for students to change into appropriate dress for Anatomy labs.

 A clean and well-cared-for appearance should be maintained.
 The apparel and appearance of faculty, staff, and students project, in part, the image the community has of the University.
 Faculty, staff, and students are expected to be neat, well-groomed, and appropriately dressed for the work and study they do.
 The clothing selected should not be distracting to faculty, staff, or students.